SaadatiReza/ansible-docker-cis-hardening/roles/daemon_configuration/README.md

   [x] 2.9 Ensure the default ulimit is configured appropriately (Manual) []  2.10 Enable user namespace support (Manual)
-  [x] 2.11 Ensure the default cgroup usage has been confirmed (Manual)
+  [x] 2.11 Ensure the default cgroup usage has been confirmed (Manual) [] 2.12 Ensure base device size is not changed until needed (Manual)
+      Remediation: Do not set --storage-opt dm.basesize until needed.
+  [] 2.13 Ensure that authorization for Docker client commands is enabled (Manual)
+  [x] 2.14 Ensure centralized and remote logging is configured (Manual)
+  [x] 2.15 Ensure containers are restricted from acquiring new privileges (Manual)